 There are three main types of Facebook ad objectives: awareness, consideration, and conversion.
 You can use consideration and conversion-focused ads to drive direct sales, or to encourage form sign-ups.
 More on that soon.

 Awareness-objective ads are a great way of building your audience on Facebook.
 Comparatively speaking, they offer a low cost per ‘lead’ than other forms.
 A simple way to enact this is to run a promotional giveaway (e.g. one of your products for free), when viewers take a specific action.
 Usually, this would require the viewer to follow your Facebook Business Page, and then reshare the post.
 This delivers two results:

 - A wider organic reach, as their post will then be seen by a selection of their Facebook friends.
 We say selection, as Facebook’s algorithms are quite complex and don’t actually show every single post to every single friend.

-You can use a very similar tactic to the one mentioned above to generate email subscribers.
-Instead of requesting a like and share though, you’re asking for an email address.
+You can use a very similar tactic to the one mentioned above to generate email subscribers through the use of a lead form.
+Instead of requesting a like and share though, you’re asking for a name and an email address.

-A typical example of this would be a common content marketing approach, such as a free guide or eBook, like our
+A great example of this would be offering a free resource, like our

-Digital marketing encompasses many different components, and your Facebook Business Page is just one of them.
-That said, if you can nail these few things, you’re well on your way to digital marketing success:
+Facebook marketing encompasses many different components, and your website and your Facebook Business Page are just two of them.
+If you can nail these few things, you’re well on your way to digital marketing success:

 - Don’t rely on Facebook alone

-- Get your website and Facebook Business Page working toward the same goals
+- Ensure your website and Facebook Business Page are working toward the same goal/s

-- Share your blog posts on Facebook to create traffic and boost your rankings
+- Share your blog posts on Facebook to encourage traffic and boost your rankings

 - Run paid ads to increase your followership